AllenDang/simhash/README.md

 A library to find the percentage of similarity between two given strings (can be expanded to compare every thing!).

+This is a port of C# version SimHash created by ArefKarimi, you can find it here (http://simhash.codeplex.com/).

 Usage
 -----
     needle := "Reading bytes into structs using reflection"